From Warriors to Farmers

 - Learn operational aspects of running an on-site farm stand, CSA program, restaurant and farmers’ market sales and deliveries, in addition to community markets utilizing the mobile Rolling Green Market.

 - Learn about managing poultry for egg production and bee hives for honey production, in addition to general ecosystem benefits.

 In partnership with University of Houston Downtown, in addition to on-site classes provided by members of the Recipe for Success Foundation and visiting guest lecturers, trainees gain critical business skills and knowledge required to launch and manage a farm business of their own or work in an agriculture related career.

 What’s Next for Trained Farmers?

-If they want to become agri-prenuers, the Recipe for Success Team will incubate their new enterprises with advice and counsel, continuing education, access to equipment, co-op branding and distribution of products throughout the city to premium and wholesale buyers, CSA members, farm-to-school programs and farmers markets.
+If they want to become agri-prenuers and are qualified by successful program participation, the Recipe for Success Team will help veterans launch their new farm during the final quarter of training, then incubate their new enterprises with advice and counsel, continuing education, access to equipment, co-op branding and distribution of products throughout the city to premium and wholesale buyers, CSA members, farm-to-school programs and farmers markets.

-Or, if our new farmers prefer to delay starting their own businesses, we will help match them to well-paying jobs in agriculture or food distribution network.
+Or, if our newly trained farmers prefer to delay starting their own businesses, we will help match them to well-paying jobs in agriculture or food distribution network.

 Training is not limited to adults ready to jump start a new business, we have Introductory Classes along with Intern programs for youth and young adults to give them a good look at what the farm business is all about.